skade/m29/README.md

 # M29

-M29 is a stress testing tool written in Rust.
+M29 is random arrivals, simulated in Rust.